 Leaving the military is one of the largest transitions that most folks will make in their lives.
 For civilians, retirement from a job ranks 10th on the list of the 100 biggest stressors.
 For military families, the transition to civilian life is more complicated than just a retirement or job change.
 It combines a wide variety of financial and emotional stressors, possibly including but not limited to:

-- a major change of financial state
+- a major change in financial state

 - changing to a new field of employment